IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

     ![](./lab1-media/media/imagev3-78.png)

-    In the next section of the lab, you will appl the Interim Fix **PH29942** to remediate the unresolved CVE.
+    In the next section of the lab, you will apply the Interim Fix **PH29942** to remediate the unresolved CVE.

 4. When you finish reviewing the security bulletin, return to the Browser tab that contains the IBM WebSphere Automation dashboard.
 Then return to the “**Security**” view